osg-htc/virtual-school-2021/docs/schedule.md

 # OSGVS21 Schedule

-This page contains schedule details for **full, invited participants** of the OSG Virtual School 2021, who were selected following a Spring 2021 application process.
+This page contains schedule details for **full, invited participants** of the OSG Virtual School 2021, who were selected following a prior application process.

 SOME presentations will presented publicly.
 For information about access to public lectures and demonstrations, visit [the Indico scheduling site](https://indico.fnal.gov/event/49686/);